Zurab Japaridze: Attacks, arrests and persecution

+In June 2025, Japaridze was jailed for refusing to follow a summons to an investigative commission.
+The summons and jailing is widely considered to be politically motivated.
+He currently remains in jail.

 Political views

 Japaridze adheres to the libertarian and strong pro-Western views.
 Japaridze has been a long time proponent of Georgia's membership in North Atlantic Treaty Organization and the European Union.
 Japaridze's economic policies are focused on the deregulation of the market and the development of macroeconomic potential in the country.
 Since becoming the member of the Parliament, Japaridze has been actively advocating for low taxes, small government, government decentralization, and privatization of state-owned property.
 Japaridze also supports marijuana legalization in Georgia.